 Any form of hazing, initiation, ridicule, or inappropriate teasing is prohibited and will not be allowed in any circumstance.
-Any disciplinary action must be constructive and must meet the standards of the Youth Protection policies of the Boy Scouts of America.
+Any disciplinary action must be constructive and must meet the standards of the Youth Protection policies of Scouting America.
 Involvement in any of the aforementioned activities may result in removal from the Camp Snyder property.